South-Korea's KSLV launch vehicle

 According to a report in the Dong-A Ilbo on Jan.
 10, 2013, the KARI institute replaced the electrical box of the electric motor pump in the upper part of the rocket.
 A source at KARI was quoted as saying that "a simple defect in the electrical box caused the problem.
 Burning coils caused power surges.
 We confirmed that everything worked as normal last week after replacing the electrical box in the upper rocket.”

 Regardless of the outcome of the third mission, it would be the last launch of the Russian-built KSLV vehicle, to be followed by the development of the first stage for the next-generation KSLV rocket entirely in Korea.
 Thus, it would be also the last chance for Moscow-based GKNPTs Khrunichev to test the first stage of the Angara launcher before its introduction.
-According to the five-year program, the South Korea planned develop a liquid propellant engine with a thrust of 10 tons by 2016 and a 75-ton engine by 2018.
+According to the five-year program, South Korea planned develop a liquid propellant engine with a thrust of 10 tons by 2016, followed by the 75-ton engine by 2018.
 It would pave the way to a fully indigenous South-Korean launch vehicle.
 As of 2012, its maiden flight was promised in 2021.
 (593)

 KSLV development milestones

 2002 March: GKNPTs Khrunichev started negotiations with South-Korean representatives on the possible joint development of the first launch vehicle for Korean Aerospace Research Institute, KARI.